d2si/sovereign-keys/README.md

 If you did not have any errors, congratulations: you have a working `Sovereign Keys` API cluster.
 The instances will exchange the secrets between them and keep them in their memory.
 From this point, you will not be able to connect to any of the instances anymore as a safety measure to prevent anyone to retrieve the secrets directly from the instances memory (after a minute or so you can verify this fact by trying step 7 again).

-Note: Steps 6 to 10 must be repeated each time a fresh `Sovereign Keys` API cluster is created, i.e. each time you change the `main-configuration.json` from ToggleMainResourceCreation=false to ToggleMainResourceCreation=true.
+Note: These steps must be repeated each time a fresh `Sovereign Keys` API cluster is created, i.e. each time you change the `main-configuration.json` from ToggleMainResourceCreation=false to ToggleMainResourceCreation=true.

 ### Configuring the customer agent